Design of an Adaptive Lightweight LiDAR to Decouple Robot-Camera Geometry: Rotation Compensated LiDAR-Inertial SLAM Design

 \subsubsection{Level of mirror control noise tolerable}

-The two angular commands are sampled from 1-d Gaussian distributions with standard deviation of 3 degrees.
-Additionally, Noise rotations in both azimuth and elevation are added on top of each channel.
-Odometry error vs command rotation's noise Gaussian standard deviation is plotted in Figure~\ref{fig:mirror_control_noise_vs_odometry_error}.
+The two angular commands are sampled from 1-d Gaussian distributions with standard deviation of 3 degrees, at 10 Hz.
+We use our proposed Motion Compensated LIO-SAM here.

+Aditionally, Noise rotations in both azimuth and elevation are added on top of each channel.
+Odometry error vs command rotation's noise Gaussian standard deviation is plotted in Fig.~\ref{fig:various_odometry_errpr}-a).
 The system can tolerate mirror input control noise up to 1.6 degree standard deviation, which spans 9.6 degree.

+As Fig.~\ref{fig:comp_vs_speed} shows, when 1.8 degrees of disturbance from the robot body is generated, there is approximately 10 percent or ~+-0.18 degrees of peak actuation error, and approximately 3 percent, or ~+-0.05 degrees of actuation error off peak.
+Assuming in the worst case a robot generate 18 degrees of disturbances from the robot body, this translate to 1.8 degrees of peak actuation error and 0.5 degrees of actuation error off-peak.
+Using a Gaussian error profile, we have standard deviation at 1.8/3=0.6 degrees, which is within the noise level that the motion-compensated LIO-SAM can tolerate.